Holbox Island is exactly what I picture when I think of paradise.

 If you don’t have enough time to spend a few days in Holbox, you can also visit it as part of a day trip using these two options:

-From Playa del Carmen – You’ll get picked up at your hotel in Playa del Carmen, drive to Holbox, and get to do some of the best excursions around Holbox (Yulhau Island, Isla Pájaros, Isla Pasión, etc).
+From Playa del Carmen – You’ll get picked up at your hotel in Playa del Carmen, drive to Holbox, and get to do some of the popular excursions around Holbox (Yulhau Island, Isla Pájaros, Isla Pasión, etc).
 Book your Holbox tour here.

 From Cancun with Holbox Island Discovery – This tour takes you to two of the most famous islands in Holbox: Isla Pájaros and Isla Pasión.
 After lunch, you’ll get two hours to explore Holbox on your own (a golf cart is included in the price).
 Book your Holbox tour here.